Appeals

 Unpaid reinspection fee

 A reinspection fee is issued if an inspector does a reinspection and finds that the violation still exists.
-If a reinspection fee bill isn’t paid within 30 days, it becomes an assessment.
+If a reinspection bill is not paid within 30 days, it is added to property taxes.
 Inspections Services adds a $50 late fee to assessed reinspection fees.
 The amount is added to the property’s taxes.

 Unpaid utility bill